All Products

 Use a custom CA certificate

-If you are in a corporate network that uses a proxy with its own certificate, you may need to provide a custom Certificate Authority (CA) bundle.
+If your network uses a proxy with its own certificate, provide a custom Certificate Authority (CA) bundle.
 You can configure this at the request level or the client level.

 Request-level configuration

-Apply the setting to a single request object.
-This is useful for requests to specific endpoints that require a special CA.
+Apply the setting to a single request.
+This is useful for endpoints that require a different CA.

 <?php